quartzbio/quartzbio-python/docs-source/source/import_parameters.md

 The JSONL format supported by EDP has four requirements (adapted from [jsonlines.org](http://jsonlines.org/)):

-1\.
-UTF-8 encoding
+1\. **UTF-8 encoding**

-JSON allows encoding Unicode strings with only ASCII escape sequences; however, those escapes will be hard to read when viewed in a text editor.
+JSON allows encoding Unicode strings with only ASCII escape sequences.
+However, those escapes will be hard to read when viewed in a text editor.
 The author of the JSON Lines file may choose to escape characters to work with plain ASCII files.

 Non-ascii content may be corrupted during the import process if non-UTF-8 files are imported.

-2\.
-Each line must be a complete JSON object
+2\. **Each line must be a complete JSON object**

 Specifically, each line must be a JSON object without any internal line-breaks.
 For example, here are three records: